Swegbloo/Nemoh/doc/test-cases.rst

 4_Postprocessing
 ****************

+This example displays some of the postprocessing capabilities of NEMOH, namely:

+- Computation of free surface elevation
+- Computation of far field coefficients (Kochin functions)
+- Computation of the IRF (Impulse Response Function)

+.. note:: Nemoh's postprocessing capabilities also include RAO (Response Amplitude Operator) computation and pressure outputting, not featured in this test.

+The body is a cube with the usual 6 degrees of freedom (surge, sway, heave, roll, pitch, yaw).
-Half-symmetric body mesh, water depth :math:`10` m, wave direction :math:`0^{\circ}`.
+It featutres a half-symmetric body mesh, a water depth :math:`D=10` m and a wave direction :math:`\beta=0^{\circ}`.
 This test case shows a comparison of the free-surface elevation and the Kochin function.
 The results are shown in :numref:`fig:PostProcessing`.
-The phase difference, :math:`\pm \pi/2`, of wave elevation between NEMOH and AQUAPLUS is due to different conventions of the incident potential.
+The phase difference :math:`\pm \pi/2` of wave elevation between NEMOH and AQUAPLUS is due to different conventions of the incident potential.

 .. _`fig:PostProcessing`:
 .. figure:: figures/Ver_PostProcessing.svg